zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-Despite the apparent complexity, Equation 17.102 offers a more useful representation of the basis vectors, since we can readily from products with the guided vector harmonics of Equation 17.71 (or the vector spherical harmonics of Equation 17.72).
-Now, since a vector plane wave is a product of the polarization phasor and a scalar plane wave, we should be able to perform a guided harmonic vector expansion of Equation 17.98 if we find a suitable alternative formulation of its complex exponential term.
+Despite the apparent complexity, Equation 17.102 offers a more useful representation of the basis vectors, since we can readily from products with the vector spherical wave functions of Equation 17.71 (or the vector spherical harmonics of Equation 17.72).
+Now, since a vector plane wave is a product of the polarization phasor and a scalar plane wave, we should be able to perform a vector spherical wave series expansion of Equation 17.98 if we find a suitable alternative formulation of its complex exponential term.

 We have initially encountered scalar plane waves when we set out to solve the scalar Helmholtz equation in the Cartesian coordinate system (c.f.
 Equations 6.11-6.14).
 More recently, we have also found a solution in spherical coordinates (given by Equation 17.44).
 Obviously, both solutions refer to the same function, the only difference being the coordinate representation.
 Thus, if we adhere to the convention established by Equation 17.100,